EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 ## Published datasets in ORD API
 There are three types of data available via ORD.

-Currently, the **ORD API** store the latest 24-h radar data and products.
-The archive system will be implemented in later stage (TBD).
+Currently, the **ORD API** store the latest 24-h for the radar volume data and for the OPERA products both 24-h and archive are available.
+The radar volume data archive will be populated in later stage (TBD).

 ### 1. European single-site volume radar data
 **European single-site volume weather radar** data are available through the EUMETNET OPERA programme, both as a 24-hour rolling cache and as an extensive archive (TBD).
 The data supply is forwarded directly from the incoming OPERA radar volume data as they are collected from the EUMETNET radar data providers and released with the authorisation of each provider.
 The data generally include: